TrietPham258/Kivy_Calculator/README.md

 To use the program:
---> Download the "Kivy Calculator.exe" application and just use it
+--> Download the "Kivy Calculator.exe" and calc_design.kv, put them in a same folder, then open the .exe application and use it